 The NAIC utilizes a RBC formula intended for regulatory monitoring of property-casualty insurers.
 Under RBC rules in Illinois, state regulators may mandate remedial action for inadequately capitalized companies.
 The focus of the capital rules is a risk-based formula that applies prescribed factors to various risk elements in an insurer's business and investments to develop a minimum capital requirement designed to be proportional to the amount of risk assumed by the insurer.
-For the last four years (including 2007 and 2006 excluding the benefit of prescribed and permitted accounting practices), LMC's level of surplus has been at the "mandatory control level" under the RBC rules.
+For the last five years (and for 2006 through 2008 excluding the benefit of prescribed and permitted accounting practices), LMC's level of surplus has been at the "mandatory control level" under the RBC rules.
 At this level, the Division of Insurance has substantial authority to exercise control over LMC and its affiliates, including the Company.
 The Division of Insurance is mandated to place a company at this level under its control, except where, as is the case with LMC, such company is a property and casualty insurance company that is no longer writing new business and is running off its existing business, in which case the Director of the Division of Insurance (the Director) has discretion to allow the continued run-off.
+On March 19, 2004, LMC along with the Company submitted to the Division of Insurance its commercial run-off plan which was approved on June 9, 2004.
+The Company updates the run-off plan based on current information from time to time.
+Details of the plan are confidential pursuant to the state's RBC statute.

-Having entered into voluntary run-off in the first half of 2003, Kemper has been operating under guidance provided within certain agreed to Corrective Orders with the Division of Insurance, pursuant to which Kemper, including the Company, has ceased to write virtually all insurance business and is settling its liabilities under the administrative supervision of the Division of Insurance.
+Having entered into voluntary run-off in 2003, Kemper has been operating under guidance provided within certain agreed to Corrective Orders with the Division of Insurance, pursuant to which Kemper, including the Company, has ceased to write virtually all insurance business and is settling its liabilities under the administrative supervision of the Division of Insurance.
 As required by the Division of Insurance, Kemper is operating under a confidential RBC plan (the run-off plan) to address its RBC level.
 The run-off plan is designed to help Kemper meet its goal of resolving, to the maximum extent possible, all valid policyholder claims.
-Kemper updates the run-off plan based on current information from time to time.
-Details of the plan are confidential pursuant to the state's RBC statute.